 Own Your Education

-Schools should teach real-life skills.
+School should teach real-life skills.
 Until that happens.
-You’ll need to own your education.
+Own your education.

 Over to You